philbooth/complexity-report/README.md

 * `trycatch`: Boolean indicating whether `catch` clauses should be considered a source of cyclomatic complexity, defaults to `false`.
+* `newmi`: Boolean indicating whether the maintainability index should be rebased on a scale from 0 to 100.

 The returned report is an object that contains properties detailing the complexity